daxum/SGIS/README.md

 To run after building, either run the executable directly, or do `./project run release`.

-If you're on Windows, find a bash shell.
+If you're on Windows, find a bash shell, and open an issue about whatever inevitably breaks.